edsonportosilva/OptiCommPy/paper/paper.md

 Whether in the research or development stages, the study of optical communication systems typically necessitates the use of robust computational models to simulate various aspects of the system.
 For instance, it may be essential to comprehend how information-carrying signals transmitted over fibers will be affected by propagation phenomena such as chromatic dispersion (CD), polarization mode dispersion (PMD), nonlinear effects, and noise [@Agrawal2002].
 This information ultimately determines the performance metrics of the transmission system, which play a crucial role in selecting the most suitable technology to become an industrial standard.

 Presently, a variety of optical communication simulation toolboxes are accessible.
-While the majority of these are proprietary software packages [@OptiSystem], [@vpi], [@optsim], a few are open-source but are designed to operate within proprietary software environments such as Matlab\textsuperscript{\textregistered} [@robochameleon], [@optilux].
+While the majority of these are proprietary software packages [@OptiSystem], [@vpi], [@optsim], a few are open-source but are designed to operate within proprietary software environments such as Matlab&reg;
+[@robochameleon], [@optilux].

 In this paper, we present OptiCommPy, an open-source Python package designed for simulating optical communication systems and subsystems.
 OptiCommPy is freely accessible, providing researchers, students, and engineers with the option to simulate various optical communication systems at the physical layer.
 Additionally, the toolbox incorporates numerous digital signal processing (DSP) algorithms, particularly essential for coherent optical systems.

 # Software description

-The module structure of the OptiCommPy package is illustrated in Figure 1.
+The module structure of the OptiCommPy package is illustrated in Fig. 1.
 At the top level, the package is named `optic`, containing five sub-packages: `comm, models, dsp, utils`, and `plot`.

 ![Structure of modules of the OptiCommPy package.](OptiCommPy.png)